notsplol/tax-manager-app/README.md

 2. Install dependencies (root and renderer):

-   # install root dependencies
+   # install root dependencies:

     npm install

-   # install renderer dependencies (optional, if you work on the renderer explicitly)
+   # install renderer dependencies (optional, if you work on the renderer explicitly):

     cd apps/renderer
-    npm install
+    \nnpm install
-    cd -
+    \ncd -

 3. Run the app in development mode:

    # Use the root script to run both the main backend and the renderer dev server

     npm run dev

 Formatting and linting